|

 1696 December 24, EVORA (Portugal)

-A provincial capital of Portugal, it had been an important center for Marrano Jews.
+A provincial capital of Portugal, it had been an important center for Converso Jews.
 On Christmas Eve, the victims were led from the palace of the Inquisition (still existing today) to the Roman square, the most visible height of the town, where they were burned.
 The tribunal of Evora was infamous for its cruelty and was responsible for almost two-thirds of the Portuguese Inquisition's sentences to be burned alive, though it had far less than half the trials in Portugal.

 1697 - 1776 (30 Nissan 5536) JACOB EMDEN (Altona, Germany)